Skip to main content

 • another organisation commissioned by the local authority (for example, a voluntary organisation or a private company)

-1.9 The Local Government and Election (Wales) Act (2021) reinforces the duty on local authorities to secure continuous improvement and account for it.
+The Local Government and Election (Wales) Act (2021) reinforces the duty on local authorities to secure continuous improvement and account for it.
 The Act requires authorities to report achievement against its improvement objectives and compare performance with other authorities.
 The Act also requires inspectorates and regulators to co-ordinate audit, inspection and regulation through their methodology.
 It also places an emphasis on sharing good practice.

 2. The Code of Practice

+2.1.
 The purpose of the Code of Practice

-2.2 The Code is a requirement under section 161A of the 2014 Act.
-It describes our approach to how we will review the exercise of local authority social services functions in Wales and sets out the principles guiding our performance review work.
+This Code of Practice (CoP) sets out CIW’s approach to reviewing local authority social services functions in Wales through our performance review activity.
+The Code is a requirement under section 161A of the 2014 Act.
+It describes how we will review the exercise of local authority social services functions in Wales and sets out the principles guiding our performance review work.
 CIW is required to adhere to the code.

-2.3 Whilst the 2014 Act and as such this code do not specifically apply to the inspection of Cafcass Cymru, the principles set out reflect our overall approach to the inspection of this service too.
+Whilst the 2014 Act and as such this code do not specifically apply to the inspection of Cafcass Cymru, the principles set out reflect our overall approach to the inspection of this service too.

-The principles guiding our work
+2.2 The principles guiding our work

-• Putting people first: the voice and well-being of people are at the heart of our work underpinned by a rights-based approach.
+• putting people first: the voice and well-being of people are at the heart of our work underpinned by a rights-based approach

-• Being intelligence-led: our work is informed by data and intelligence.
+• being intelligence-led: our work is informed by data and intelligence

-• Being risk based and responsive: we take a planned, risk based, proportionate and timely approach to our work.
+• being risk based and responsive: we take a planned, risk based, proportionate and timely approach to our work

-• Supporting improvement and innovation: we use our knowledge and powers to support social care and childcare services to improve and encourage new ways of working.
+• supporting improvement and innovation: we use our knowledge and powers to support social care and childcare services to improve and encourage new ways of working

-• Reflecting and learning: we take time to reflect and learn from all aspects of our work, and to adjust our approach where necessary.
+• reflecting and learning: we take time to reflect and learn from all aspects of our work, and to adjust our approach where necessary

 3. Rights-based approach

-3.1 We ensure respect, diversity, promoting equality and upholding people’s rights are embedded within our work.
+We ensure respect, diversity, promoting equality and upholding people’s rights are embedded within our work.
 The Human Rights Act 1998 (External link), The Equality Act 2010 (External link), the United Nations Convention on the Rights of the Child (UNCR) (External link), the United Nations Convention on the Rights of Persons with Disabilities (External link) and United Nations Principles for Older Persons (External link) and Welsh Government’s Action on Independent Living Framework underpin the 2014 Act and are reflected in our approach to reviewing performance.

-3.2 Further information on our commitment to promoting and upholding the rights of people who use care and support services is set out in our Human Rights guidance document.
+Further information on our commitment to promoting and upholding the rights of people who use care and support services is set out in our Human Rights guidance document.

-3.3 We take account of all relevant statutory frameworks and safeguarding policies and procedures when considering whether people are safe.
+We take account of all relevant statutory frameworks and safeguarding policies and procedures when considering whether people are safe.
 If during our work we see practice which demonstrates people are not safe or protected from harm, we will take action to ensure the relevant local authority fulfills its statutory responsibilities to safeguard people.
 Where people lack capacity, we will explore the extent to which local authorities adhere to the principles of the Mental Capacity Act 2005 and The Deprivation of Liberty Safeguards (DoLS) (External link), which will shortly be replaced by the Liberty Protection Safeguards (LPS) (External link).

-3.4 The Welsh Language Standards (External link) and the Strategic Framework for Welsh Language Services in Health, Social Services and Social Care further support us in implementing a rights-based approach.
+The Welsh Language Standards (External link) and the Strategic Framework for Welsh Language Services in Health, Social Services and Social Care further support us in implementing a rights-based approach.
 The Standards and strategic framework support people who are Welsh speaking to have services provided in Welsh, when they need it, without them having to ask for it.
 We assess the local authorities’ leadership, direction and progress in embedding Welsh language in front-line services.

-4. Reviewing Social Services functions
+4. Reviewing social services functions

-4.3 Our work is grounded in first-hand evidence.
+We analyse intelligence and inspection findings and use it to inform decisions about how we continue to review performance in each local authority.
+This supports the prioritisation of inspection activity and our overall programme of work.
+Our inspections are grounded in first-hand evidence.
 Inspectors may observe practice, talk to people about their experiences, interview frontline staff and hold meetings with key stakeholders.
 Our findings are based on the professional judgement of experienced inspectors who have been practitioners.
+Our work is also informed by information and intelligence about social care services and the impact they have on people’s lives from our inspection of regulated services.

-The focus of performance review
+4.1 The focus of performance review

 4.6 The four key principles of the 2014 Act form the foundation of our inspection and performance review activity: